sherkoo/wordpressblank/README.md

 Wordpress Blank
 ==============

 This theme is meant to be barebones with minimal features.
-In no way shape or form is it meant to please everyone.
-Functions should be added as needed.
+Functions and features should be added only as needed instead of starting with something bloated.

 Includes
 =